Politics of Eritrea: Civil Court

 The community courts work on the basis of the area, the local rules and customs.
 At the bottom tier, they operate on a single-judge bench system where only one judge presides over each case.
 Here, village judges are elected, though typically they are the village elders and do not possess formal training.
-Although these judges mainly preside over civil cases, those who are well-versed in criminal law may rule on these kinds of cases, as well.
-Within Eritrea, There are a total of 683 community courts across the country with the number of magistrates totalling to 2,049, i.e. 55 in the Central Region, 213 in the South, 178 in Gash-Barka, 109 in Anseba, 98 in the Northern and 30 in the Southern Red Sea regions."
+Although these judges mainly preside over civil cases, those who are well-versed in criminal law may rule on these kinds of cases as well.
+Within Eritrea, There are a total of 683 community courts across the country, with the number of magistrates totalling to 2,049, i.e. 55 in the Central Region, 213 in the South, 178 in Gash-Barka, 109 in Anseba, 98 in the Northern and 30 in the Southern Red Sea regions."
 If a dispute cannot be resolved in the community courts it can be appealed to the next level of judicial administration, the regional courts, natively known as Zoba Courts, which operate on a three-judge bench system.
-The Zoba Courts adjudicate civil, criminal, and Shari’a law, the last of which handles cases regarding members of the Islam faith.
+The Zoba Courts adjudicate civil, criminal, and Shari'a law, the last of which handles cases regarding members of the Islam faith.
 Decisions in the Zoba Courts can be appealed to the High Courts, which is primarily appellate in nature but also operates as a first-instance court for murder, rape, and serious felonies.
-This three-judge bench system holds jurisdiction in civil, criminal, commercial, and Shari’a law.
+This three-judge bench system holds jurisdiction in civil, criminal, commercial, and Shari'a law.
 Final appeals from the High Court are taken to the Supreme Court with a panel of five judges.
 The president of this Supreme Court is the president of the High Court, as well, and is accompanied by four other judges from the High Court to interpret the law.

 Military Court

 The Military Court composes another component of the Eritrean judicial system.
-The Military Court’s jurisdiction falls under cases brought against members of the armed forces as well as crimes committed by and against the members of the armed forces.
-In addition, this court may also sentence military personnel that express criticism of the government.
-As one may expect, all presiding judges are veterans of the military.
+The Military Court's jurisdiction falls under cases brought against members of the armed forces as well as crimes committed by and against them.
+In addition, this court may also sentence military personnel who express criticism of the government.
+All presiding judges are veterans of the military.
 There are two levels to the Military Branch, but neither are appellate courts; in fact, the Eritrean High Court (from the Civil Court) fulfils this task.
-Given the large presence and popularity of militarization in Eritrea, the Military Court embodies an “enormous - and unchecked - judicial importance in the country”.
+Given the large presence and popularity of militarization in Eritrea, the Military Court embodies an "enormous - and unchecked - judicial importance in the country".